dogweather/forkful/content/en/dart/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments in Dart enables programmers to input data directly into the console when executing a Dart program, enhancing its interactivity and flexibility for various use cases, including automation scripts, CLI tools, or batch processing.
-This feature is pivotal for creating adaptable and user-friendly command-line applications.

 ## How to:
 Dart provides a straightforward approach to access command line arguments via the `List<String> args` in the main method.
 Below is a simple example demonstrating how to read and utilize command line arguments.

 ```dart